Archive:Energy from renewable sources

-- Data extracted in February 2016.
+- Data extracted in March 2017.
 Most recent data: Further Eurostat information, Main tables and Database.
-Planned article update: April 2017.

 This article presents a detailed statistical overview of the production and consumption of energy from renewable sources in the European Union (EU).
 It is based on data compiled in accordance with accounting rules set down in the Directive 2009/28/EC on the promotion of the use of energy from renewable sources.
 The statistical information presented in this article is coherent with statistical information reported under Regulation (EC) No 1099/2008 on energy statistics.